willfaught/willfaught.github.io/content/blog/2015-08-22-federal-circuit-strikes-its-own-blow-against-overbroad-software-patents-electronic-frontier-foundation.md

 ---
-date: "2015-08-22T23:33:55+00:00"
+date: '2015-08-22T23:33:55+00:00'
 draft: false
-tags: ["patents"]
+tags:
+- patents
-title: "Federal Circuit Strikes Its Own Blow Against Overbroad Software Patents | Electronic Frontier Foundation"
+title: Federal Circuit Strikes Its Own Blow Against Overbroad Software Patents | Electronic Frontier Foundation
 ---

 From https://www.eff.org/deeplinks/2015/06/federal-circuit-strikes-its-own-blow-against-overbroad-software-patents:

 >Imagine the Wright brothers, after they invented their airplane, filed for a patent claiming “a machine for flying.”
 Essentially claiming a machine for what it does rather than how it does it.
 This is known as “functional claiming.”